Bouftoudesuite/BATTLE_SFML/README.md

 ## Command

 ### Move
-Up: Move Unit to the top
+KEYBOARD UP: Move Unit to the top

-Right: Move Unit to the right
+KEYBOARD RIGHT: Move Unit to the right

-Left: Move Unit to the left
+KEYBOARD LEFT: Move Unit to the left

-Down: Move Unit to the bottom
+KEYBOARD DOWN: Move Unit to the bottom

 ### Attack